How To Know If Someone is Declining Your Calls

 If this person would normally take your call, any of these are a potential sign that they are declining to take your call.

 Don’t get too annoyed, though, as there are many reasons why they may not answer.
-They may be driving, in a meeting, traveling overseas, without cell reception, on the subway, in class, on a date, at an interview, or something completely different.
+They may be driving, in a meeting, traveling overseas, without cell reception, on the subway, in class, on a date, at an interview, or for any other of a myriad of reasons.
 They may have lost their phone, had it stolen, had the battery run out, or their service may be having an outage.
 They may just not be the type of person who likes to talk on the phone.

 None of these automatically mean they are avoiding you.
 They may genuinely not be able to talk.
 If they miss a single call or a couple of calls within the same time period, it does not mean they have declined your call for any negative reason.